China's waste import ban: Oceania

 In Australia and New Zealand, the waste managements are based on landfill.
 The waste handled by landfill in Australia increased by 12% from 2001 to 2007 by statistic data.
 And the waste disposed of by landfill also increased 100% in Auckland within 10 years.
 Landfill causes many problems include the pollution on air, water, and agriculture.
 Methane is a kind of green house gas that mainly produced by decomposition process in landfill.
 It's about 20 times harmful to the air than carbon dioxide.
 Australia handled approximately 40 percent of its waste by using the landfill method, which has a very big severe impact on its land.
 In this case, Australia shipped its waste to China as well.
-But after the restriction on import from China, Australia shifted its waste to some less developed countries like India, Malaysia, Vietnam, and Indonesia to decrease its own domestic waste.
+But after China's decision to ban 24 categories of waste, the pressure had been strongly felt by local recyclers and waste management companies.
+Australia consequently shifted its waste to some less developed countries like India, Malaysia, Vietnam, and Indonesia to decrease its own domestic waste.

+Additionally in January 2018, in response to the issue of plastic waste piling up at an alarming rate in landfills after the China ban, Western Australia announced laws to ban all retailers from using lightweight plastic shopping bags after 1 July, 2018.
+Victoria also declared rolling out its own plastic bag ban within the year.
+Woolworths and Coles, both big domestic retail companies, had also announced plans in phasing out plastic bags in their stores.
+By December 2018, the phase-out of light plastic bags had led to an estimated 80% drop in the use of plastic bags nationwide, amounting to 1.5 billion fewer bags entering the environment.